How to have really great sex.

 Her 64 participants included many older people – 60 plus – recruited for the knowledge they acquired in long-term relationships, as well as gay and bisexual volunteers and a group of sex therapists.
 The result was that eight components were identified as contributing to optimum sexual experiences:

-■ Being present, focused, and embodied – staying totally absorbed in the moment.
+* Being present, focused, and embodied – staying totally absorbed at the moment.

 Indeed, great sex turned out to have very little to do with sexual techniques, orgasms, erections or physical prowess.